TITLE 56: LABOR AND EMPLOYMENT

 Section 300.930 Notice of Disputed Deductions

-a) Notice by an employer of disputed deductions from wages under Section 9 of the Act shall be either typewritten or clearly handwritten and shall include: the name and last known address of the employee from whose wages or final compensation the deduction is being made; the amount that is being withheld; the reason for which the deduction is being made; the date on which payment would have been made; and the name, business address and telephone number of the employer and any officer or agent of the employer who will present the employer's position to the Department during its investigation of the deduction.
-Such notice shall be prominently marked "Notice of Disputed Deduction" on both the letter and the envelope and shall be mailed or delivered to the Department's Chicago office on or before the day the money is due to the employee.
+a) Notice by an employer of disputed deductions from wages under Section 9 of the Act shall be either typewritten or clearly handwritten and shall include: the name and last known address of the employee from whose wages or final compensation the deduction is being made; the amount that is being withheld; the reason for which the deduction is being made; the date on which payment would have been made; the name, business address and telephone number of the employer and any officer or agent of the employer who will present the employer's position to the Department during its investigation of the deduction; and any supporting documentation.
+The notice shall be prominently marked "NOTICE OF DISPUTED DEDUCTION" on both the letter and the envelope and shall be mailed or delivered to the Department's Chicago office at 160 N. LaSalle, C-1300, Chicago IL 60601 on or before the day the money is due to the employee.

 c) The Department may permit a deduction when an employer can establish by clear and convincing evidence that:

-1) the employee is indebted to the employer in an amount equal to or greater than the amount sought to be withheld, and
+1) the employee is indebted to the employer in an amount equal to or greater than the amount sought to be withheld; and